muratk5n/thirdwave/en/README.md

 shoot the shit intelligently on any topic; it created parrots who merely transmit talking points they hear on MSM; they only act intelligently for show, to look cool by the watercooler, as if in an episode of *The West Wing*.
-The Renaissance Man or Woman is a mirage, a pipe dream.
-People are as stupid as ever.
+The Renaissance Man or Woman remains a distant mirage, people are as stupid as ever.
 If January 6 didn't convince you of that, nothing ever will.

 ---